Abi23/Birthday-Wisher/README.md

 # Monday Motivation #
-The code allows to email motivational quotes on a specified day.
+Email motivational quotes on a specific day of the week.
 This code can be edited to send other messages like birthday wishes by replacing the quotes.txt

 ## Setup Instructions ##